priyanshrastogi/Connect-4/README.md

-# World-Tour
+# Connect 4
-CSD207: Final Java Project
+Java version of the famous game Connect 4 or Four in a Row.
 --
+CSD207: Java Project

+##Team and Contributers-
 ###Team- DotSlash
 1. Priyansh Rastogi
 2. Hriday Thakkar